Solving Parameterized Polynomial Systems with Decomposable Projections: Introduction

-A parameterized system of polynomial equations may be described by an incidence variety in $\Px\times\Pu$ where $\Pu$ is the projective space containing parameters and $\Px$ is the projective space containing solutions.
-The projection of this incidence variety to $\Pu$ has a fiber over a general point.
+The projection of the incidence variety to $\CC^k$ has a fiber over a general point in the image.
 When this fiber is zero dimensional, its cardinality gives a general root count to the system of equations.

-The Galois group/monodromy group is an invariant of a general fiber and therefore an invariant of the solutions to the parameterized polynomial system.
+The \demph{Galois group} or monodromy group is an invariant of a general fiber, that is, an invariant of the solutions to the parameterized polynomial system.
 This group acts on the solutions by permuting the elements of the fiber.
 When considering an irreducible component of the incidence variety, the Galois group is known to be transitive.
 With the transitivity property, one is able to use numerical homotopy continuation to collect solutions of the system if given a starting point.
-This powerful technique has been used in many instances (\cite{Bertini,kileelchen,polsyshommon,dhagash,powerbus,DelCampo,tensorDecomp}).
-In addition, Numerical algorithms for computing Galois groups have been found in \cite{LS09Galois,galois}, and examples from applications in the second reference are given.
-In the latter case, many instances have an imprimitive Galois group.
+This powerful technique has been used in many instances \cite{Bertini,kileelchen,DelCampo,polsyshommon,tensorDecomp,dhagash,powerbus}.
+In addition, numerical algorithms for computing Galois groups have been developed in \cite{galois,LS09Galois}, and examples from applications include formation shape control and maximum likelihood estimation in algebraic statistics.

+Many of these instances have a Galois group with special block symmetries, and we say the group is \emph{imprimitive} (see Definition \ref{def:imprimitive}).

 The main theoretical connection is that the Galois group of a parameterized polynomial system is imprimitive if and only if the system has a decomposable projection (Proposition \ref{prop:structureDecomp}).
-We exploit this structure by generalizing witness sets of projections in Section \ref{def:decWS}, leading to Algorithm \ref{alg:result}.
+We exploit this structure by generalizing witness sets of projections in Section \ref{s:prelim}, leading to Algorithm \ref{algo:segreTrace}.